Not everyone has unlimited funds for a marketing budget.

 Plus, it’s easy to post content on Instagram.
 Unlike a blog post which can take hours to write and edit, Instagram is just pictures.

-Sure, you still need to write Instagram captions that drive engagement, but that’s easy.
+You still need to write Instagram captions that drive engagement, but that’s easy.

 Other companies are recognizing how important and valuable this social media platform is.
 If you’re not actively pursuing customers on Instagram, you can bet your competition is.